falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-8-fission.md

 ## Conclusion

-With this really simple example, we got another way to create a Response Engine with amazing pieces of software from Open Source world.
+With this really simple example, we got another way to create a Response Engine with amazing pieces of software from the Open Source world.
 We only scratched the surface of possibilities, so don't hesitate to share with us your comments, ideas and successes.

 ----